skalenetwork/mirage-manager/docs/Status.md

 ### isHealthy

-Checks if a node is healthy based on its last heartbeat
+Checks if a node is healthy

 ```solidity
 function isHealthy(NodeId nodeId) public view returns (bool healthy)
 ```

-**dev:** _A node is considered healthy if the time since its last heartbeat is less than the heartbeat interval Fair chain guarantees that block.timestamp are strictly increasing_
+**dev:** _A node is considered healthy if the time since its last heartbeat is less than the heartbeat interval_

 #### Parameters